tower1ight/World/1.Places/Geography and Borders/Xylaan/Xylaan.md

+## Tani Peaks
-- licken peaks: A set of mountains that branch from the [[The Talons|Talons]] and wrap inward. in most palces this mountain range can be divided into three regions, foothills, lichen, and the icy parts.
+[[The Talons|Talons]] and wrap inward. in most palces this mountain range can be divided into three regions, foothills, lichen, and the icy parts.
 The concentrated sugar found in the [[Ichor]] and feeds lichen, bacteria, and other microorganisms that latch onto the side of the mountain. these die and build on themselves, creating rough structures and supporting a fascinating ecosystem.
 This lichen is packed with sugars so

-- desidious
+## desidious
 - primary sentient:
 - Notable organism: dancing lady, Weeping Willow, rot angel, rot beast hears, ginat spiders, very traditional fantasy beasts
 - jungle: the jungle constitutes one of xylaans largest cities, it sits sollidly in the [[Ichor]] highly vertical.
 Being created by seraphs and the manufacturing site of almost all xylaani [[skiffs]], much of its traversal is done by flying, beneath
 - Under jungle:  the [[Ichor]], when combined with the tree density and height of the area, blocks out almost all light under the the jungle creating something of a deadzone, a ecosystem that feeds on seraphim refuse and what energy iit can leach from the mycelium, what is whale fall
 ## Purelake:
   An enormous shallow lake, supports floating lilypads, highest biodiveristy
 	- giant lungfish
 	- stick bug predators